Skip to content

 PostgreSQL

-To store the state externally, use the DSTACK_DATABASE_URL and DSTACK_SERVER_CLOUDWATCH_LOG_GROUP environment variables.
+To store the server state in Postgres, set the DSTACK_DATABASE_URL environment variable.

 Migrate from SQLite to PostgreSQL